Course

 Pressure Ulcer Prevention in the OR: Effective Methods

 As patients are transferred to the OR, the handoff communication should follow them.
-The preop nurse should also inform the OR of any issues or concerns in the patients history and physical.
-This allows the OR to better accommodate the patients needs and further promote pressure ulcer prevention.
+The preop nurse should also inform the OR of any issues or concerns in the patient’s history and physical.
+This allows the OR to better accommodate the patient’s needs and further promote pressure ulcer prevention.

-When placed on the OR bed, the patient should be positioned on top of soft foam padded table inserts that provide adequate distribution of weight and dont allow the patient to sink down to the metal bedframe.
+When placed on the OR bed, the patient should be positioned on top of soft foam padded table inserts that provide adequate distribution of weight and don’t allow the patient to sink down to the metal bedframe.
 While transferring from the patient bed to the OR bed, ensure there is the proper number of staff to help distribute the weight.
 Four people should be the minimum – head, each side, and feet.
 Employing a transfer device can be helpful in moving patients to the OR table and back to their own bed.
-Most ORs use some sort of transfer apparatus, such as a slider board or the hovermat, to facilitate an easy transfer for the patient and staff.
+Most ORs use some sort of transfer apparatus, such as a slider board or the hover mat, to facilitate an easy transfer for the patient and staff.

 How do you move your patients?
 Do you ensure all equipment and devices go with them to their bed?
-Are all their bony prominences, such as heels, picked up so they are not drug across the sheets in the transfer?
+Are all their bony prominences, such as heels, picked up so they are not dragged across the sheets in the transfer?

 When positioning, ensure the bony prominences are sufficiently padded by placing the following:

-• Head on a pillow
+- Head on a pillow

-• Foam under elbows and between IV lines and skin
+- Foam under elbows and between IV lines and skin

-• Padding under hip bones if needed
+- Padding under hip bones if needed

-• Pillow under the knees
+- Pillow under the knees

 Every two hours, check the positioning of the patient to ensure the promotion of pressure ulcer prevention and that all risk areas are still protected.
-Anesthesia can assist with patient head movements if they are supine (10)
+Anesthesia can assist with patient head movements if they are supine (4,5)

-Types of padding
+Types of Padding

 Padding can come in many forms throughout the OR, including:

-• Pillows
+- Pillows

-• Blankets
+- Blankets

-• Foam padding
+- Foam padding

 Conclusion

 Understanding the many factors that lead patients to develop pressure ulcers during their surgical procedure will encourage the OR nurse to look for preventative ways to stop these injuries before they occur.
-Pressure ulcer prevention is KEY!
+Pressure injury prevention is KEY!

-Training in recognizing patient types, medical history, and current skin assessments will facilitate an uneventful OR and PACU visit.
-Being able to assess the patient skin and determine which skin classification is present also assists with choosing the correct treatment.
-Seeing as these pressure injuries can lead to more serious complications, such as sepsis, all perioperative nurses need to be cognizant of the patients medical and physical history.
+Seeing as these pressure injuries can lead to more serious complications, all perioperative nurses need to be cognizant of the patient’s medical and physical history.
 With everyone working for the best outcome possible, the occurrence of pressure ulcers should decrease with each passing day.

 References + Disclaimer

-5. AORN Position Statement on Perioperative Pressure Ulcer Prevention in the Care of the Surgical Patient.
+- AORN Position Statement on Perioperative Pressure Ulcer Prevention in the Care of the Surgical Patient.
 AORN Journal.
-2016;104(5):437-438. doi:10.1016/j.aorn.2016.08.011.
+2016;104(5):437-438.
+Doi: 10.1016/j.aorn.2016.08.011

-6. Johns Hopkins Medicine.
+- Johns Hopkins Medicine.
 (2021).
 Health: Bedsores.
 Retrieved from https://www.hopkinsmedicine.org/health/conditions-and-diseases/bedsores

 Disclaimer: